Timeline of sport’s response to coronavirus on Friday, March 13

 Here, the PA news agency takes a look at how the day unfolded.

-1.28am – Chelsea confirm England international Callum Hudson-Odoi has tested positive for coronavirus with the full first-team, coaching staff and a “number” of backroom staff entering self-isolation as a result.
+1.28am – Chelsea confirm England international Callum Hudson-Odoi has tested positive for coronavirus with the full first-team, coaching staff and a “number” of the backroom team entering self-isolation as a result.

-8.36am – The English Football League confirmed they would hold a meeting on Friday to discuss the ongoing situation.
+8.36am – The English Football League confirms it will hold a meeting on Friday to discuss the ongoing situation.

-9.10am – Peterborough owner Darragh MacAnthony tweets that one of his players is self-isolating and says he and manager Darren Ferguson do not want to travel to Bolton for their Sky Bet League One match scheduled for Saturday.
+9.10am – Peterborough owner Darragh MacAnthony tweets that one of his players is self-isolating and says he and manager Darren Ferguson do not want to travel to Bolton for Saturday’s Sky Bet League One match.

 Advertising

-9.31am – Everton announce their entire first-team squad and coaching staff have entered a period of self-isolation after a first-team player reported symptoms.
+9.27am – Organisers confirm the start of the 2020 Indian Premier League is delayed until April 15, with the Twenty20 tournament originally due to have started on March 29.

+9.31am – Everton announce a first-team player is in self-isolation and that all staff, including the rest of the playing squad, have been told to avoid all club sites.

-9.46am– Ligue 1 and Ligue 2, the top two divisions in France, are suspended until further notice in response to the COVID-19 outbreak.
+9.46am– Ligue 1 and Ligue 2, the top two divisions in France, are suspended until further notice.

 10.07am – UEFA announce all Champions League and Europa League fixtures scheduled for next week are postponed, as well as the quarter-final draws for both competitions.

-10.10am – England’s upcoming Test series against Sri Lanka is postponed with the touring players returning home, the ECB announces.
+10.10am – England’s upcoming Test series against Sri Lanka is postponed with the touring players returning home.

-10.15am – Bournemouth announced five of their employees, including goalkeeper Artur Boruc, were self-isolating having displayed symptoms consistent with the virus.
+10.15am – Bournemouth announce five of their employees, including goalkeeper Artur Boruc, are self-isolating having displayed symptoms consistent with the virus.

+11.00am – All remaining matches in the Elite Ice Hockey League season are cancelled.

+11.06am – All professional football in England is postponed until April 3 at the earliest – with Premier League, EFL, Women’s Super League, Women’s Championship and international fixtures suspended.

 Advertising